wochatme/PuttyGPT/askrob/faq.md

 - startchat : start the AI chat window when the Putty window is created if this value is non-zero.
 Zero will prevent the creation of AI chat window.
 - screen : If this value is non-zero, the output of your Putty window will be sent to AI when you raise question.
 Zero will prevent this behavior.
 - autologging : If this value is non-zero, a log_xxxx.txt will created for each Putty session.
 All your detailed chat history will be saved into this log file.
 Zero will prevent this behavior.
+- timeout : sepcify one HTTPS operation's timeout time, in seconds.
+The value is between 5 and 600.
 - proxy_type : If this value is zero, your connection to AI has no proxy.
 This is the common case today.
 But if you use proxy to connect to the internet, you need to set the value of this parameter to non-zero and set the value of "proxy" as well.
 Please refer the next question.
 - proxy : set this parameter when you are using proxy to connect to the internet.
 Please refer the next question.

 ### How To Set Proxy
-If you are using proxy to connect to the internet, you need to set the parameters of "proxy_type" and "proxy" in conf.json.
+If you are using proxy to connect to the internet, you need to set the parameters of "proxy_type" and "proxy" in conf.txt.
 In the source code, PuttyGPT use the two functions in the below to set the proxy:
 ```
 curl_easy_setopt(curl, CURLOPT_PROXYTYPE, pxtype);
 curl_easy_setopt(curl, CURLOPT_PROXY, proxy);